Picovoice/rhino/README.md

 ### Unity Demos

+> Unity SDKs will no longer be maintained after **December 15, 2025**.
+If you plan to use the Rhino Speech-to-Intent Unity SDK for commercial purposes, please [contact us](https://picovoice.ai/contact/).

 To run the Rhino Unity demo, import the [Rhino Unity package](./binding/unity/rhino-3.0.1.unitypackage) into your project, open the RhinoDemo scene and hit play.
 To run on other platforms or in the player, go to _File > Build Settings_, choose your platform and hit the `Build and Run` button.
 /
 To browse the demo source go to [demo/unity](./demo/unity).